 Further south is the Upper Yarra Valley with its centre of Warburton and the Yarra Ranges National Park, with its cool rain forests.
-The Dandenong Ranges, only 35 kilometres from Melbourne, offer walking tracks in the forests and the wonderful William Ricketts Sanctuary, a park filled with clay- and ceramic sculptures by William Ricketts (1898 - 1993) who often travelled to Central Australia during the fifties to live with tribal Aborigines: his sculptures, made over a period of over fifty years, reflect his philosophy, connecting with Aboriginal spirituality.
+The Dandenong Ranges, only 35 kilometres from Melbourne, offers walking tracks in the woods and the wonderful William Ricketts Sanctuary, a park filled with clay- and ceramic sculptures by William Ricketts (1898 - 1993) who often travelled to Central Australia during the fifties to live with tribal Aborigines: his statues, made for over fifty years, reflect his philosophy, connecting with Aboriginal spirituality.
 Heading west is the Gippsland region, with rolling hills, farmland and nature reserves, like the Lyrebird Forest Walk near Dundalk and Tarra-Bulga National Park, 23 kilometres northwest of Yarram.